Swelling after lens replacement. Rehabilitation after cataract removal

 Features of the postoperative period

 Rehabilitation after lens replacement can take place in the shortest possible time, or it can take a long time.
-It all depends on the patient and on the qualifications of the attending physician.
+It all depends on the patient himself and on the qualifications of the attending physician.

-Clouding of the lens - symptoms and treatment of the disease
+Lens clouding - symptoms and treatment of the disease

-rehabilitation period
+Rehabilitation period

 • First phase: 1 – 7 days after surgery.